waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Tile Mechanics (Global)
 - FLOOR: Traversable.
 - WALL: Impassable.
 - PIT: Warp tile.
-Falling through takes you to the floor below.
+Falling through takes you to the floor below (landing on specific tiles).
 - LADDER: Warp tile.
 Used to travel between floors.
 - BOULDER: Object.
 Impassable.
 Can be pushed with Strength.
-- OBJECTS: All objects (NPCs, items, boulders) are impassable and act as walls.
-Defeated NPCs still occupy their tiles.
-(Turn 29424)
+- NPC: Object.
+Impassable.
+Acts as a wall even when defeated.
+(Verified: Turn 29424)
 - ICE: Sliding mechanic (Ice Path).
 - ROCK: Destructible with ROCK SMASH.
 - WATER: Requires Surf to traverse.
-- WARP: Static transition between maps/locations.
 - BOULDER BRIDGES: Boulders in pits (1F 2,6; 7,6; 7,7) act as passable FLOOR.

 # Blackthorn City & Gym Discoveries